Click Here To Schedule A Consultation

 II – Hypertrophic scars

 Hypertrophic scars are thick, firm, raised scars that occur when the skin’s natural wound-healing response produces too much new collagen.
 Hypertrophic scars commonly develop in response to a deeper wound.
 Hypertrophic scars typically affect areas of the body such as the chest, back, shoulders, and jawline.
 Raised, growth-like lumps of scar tissue the same size as the initial wound are called hypertrophic scars.
-Raised scars that are larger in size than the initial wound and may continue to grow after healing completely are called keloid scars.
+Raised scars that are larger than the initial wound and may continue to grow after healing completely are called keloid scars.
 Hypertrophic scars may eventually regress, whereas keloid scars do not.

 What are the different types of acne scars?